springfall2008/batpred/docs/customisation.md

 See the Predbat mode setting as above for basic calculation options

-**input_number.forecast_plan_hours** is the number of hours after the next charge slot to include in the plan, default 24 hours is the suggested amount (to match energy rate cycles).
+**input_number.predbat_forecast_plan_hours** is the number of hours after the next charge slot to include in the plan, default 24 hours is the suggested amount (to match energy rate cycles).

 **switch.predbat_calculate_regions** (_expert mode_) When True the a second pass of the initial thresholds is calculated in 4 hour regions before forming the detailed plan.
 Is True by default but can be turned off in expert